thezedt/mr500v1-openwrt/README.md

 ![wwan0-interface](images/wwan0-eth1.png)

-The modem should automatically work out the required APN from the SIM/network (at least it did for me - but I'ave had it configured and working with the official firmware before).
+The modem should automatically work out the required APN from the SIM/network (at least it did for me - but I had it configured and working with the this network operator in the official firmware before so that may play a part).
-To get the existing APN/PDP configuration, the `AT+CGDCONT?` AT command can be used.
+To get the existing APN/PDP configuration, the `AT+CGDCONT?` AT command in `picocom /dev/ttyUSB0` can be used.

 At this point the mobile connection should be up and running (check if the wwan0 interface receives an IP address from the ISP).
 This process may take up to several minutes after (re)boot or a modem restart.